Last updated: 24-05-2024. From web page: Council Constitution.

 1. Officer Key Decisions are recorded in the same manner as Cabinet / Cabinet Member Key Decisions.
 The nominated Democratic Services Officer will produce a Decision Record in the same format as those relating to Cabinet decisions following the officer decision taking as advertised on the Forward Plan.

 2. The Democratic Services Officer will maintain a record of all decisions referred to in paragraphs 5.1, including any report upon which each decision was made and subject to any requirement for confidentiality, will ensure that this decision is recorded by the Council.
-S/he will also ensure that the record of decisions is available for public inspection during all normal office hours and that the public has the right to copy or to be provided with a copy of any part of that record upon payment of a reasonable copying and administrative charge.
+They will also ensure that the record of decisions is available for public inspection during all normal office hours and that the public has the right to copy or to be provided with a copy of any part of that record upon payment of a reasonable copying and administrative charge.

 Authorisation of Officers to exercise Delegated Powers

 1. The Officer Scheme of Delegation includes the power for officers to authorise other officers to exercise delegations that have been delegated to them under the Scheme.
 This must be to another officer or officers of suitable experience and seniority.
-Each Executive Director, Service Director and Head of Service will prepare a Scheme of Authorisation within 28 days of the Council’s AGM when the Scheme of Delegation is approved, and revise it as appropriate during the year.
+Each Executive Director, Director and Head of Service will prepare a Scheme of Authorisation within 28 days of the Council’s AGM when the Scheme of Delegation is approved, and revise it as appropriate during the year.
 It shall set out how decisions will be made in his/her area.
 This should establish which officers will be given authority to make decisions under the Chief Officer’s delegated powers, and subject to which terms and conditions.
-The Scheme of Authorisation will be lodged with the Director of Legal & Business Services.
+The Scheme of Authorisation will be lodged with the Director of Legal & Governance.

 2. Whilst Executive Directors, Directors and Heads of Service may authorise other officers to take delegated decisions, the decision is still their responsibility, who will be accountable for the decision to authorise and the exercise of that authorisation.